 Mueller State Park offers 50 miles of various trails and a 5,000 acre playground for campers and those seeking the outdoors.
 This park is extremely popular for watching wildlife including elk, black bears, hawks and mule deer.
 The park offers campgrounds, cabins, yurts, a camper-services building and horse trailer parking.
 Mueller's campground is located in a picturesque forest setting made of spruce, fir, pine and aspen trees with panoramic views of the Rocky Mountains.

 Pike National Forest is home to some of the most abundant wildlife viewing in the region that range from deer to Canadian geese.
 There are three official designated wilderness areas that lie within the forest that are part of the national wilderness preservation system.

-The Arkansas River region is home to amazing rafting as well as places like Bighorn Sheep Canyon where Colorado’s state mammal can be seen wandering the cliff side near the waters.
+The Royal Gorge Region is home to amazing rafting as well as places like Bighorn Sheep Canyon where Colorado’s state mammal can be seen on the cliffside near the waters.
 The Garden Park Fossil Area is not only the location of many prehistoric discoveries, but also a great place to catch rare plant and Wildlife Watching in Colorado Springs.